 Can I Still Recover Compensation If I Share Fault For My Florida Motorcycle Crash?

-Florida has a pure comparative negligence rule.
-This means that you can recover compensation for crash-related injuries as long as you’re not 100% at fault.
+Florida has a modified comparative negligence rule.
+This means that you can recover compensation for crash-related injuries as long as you’re not mostly at fault.
 Sharing some of the fault will affect how much money you can get, though.

 If you are assigned 15% of the fault, your damages will be reduced by 15%.
 If your case is valued at $100,000, you would obtain $85,000.